TWiStErRob/net.twisterrob.gradle/docs/upgrades.md

  4. Update CI.yml matrix and `publish-test-results` job
     * Update all Gradle `\d\.x` versions to the latest stable.
     * Keep all Gradle `\d\.\d\+` version on the latest patch.
+    * Uncomment/add new AGP/Gradle combinations for .x versions.
  5. Review this document if something was missing.